-As we grow we will be adding a range of useful resources to our website.
+As we grow we will be adding a range of resources to our website.
 The first of these, the Demographics of African Faculty, the REAL Centre and ESSA 'African Education Research Database' are now here.

-Demographics of African Faculty
+Demographics of African Faculty Study

 There is a surge in students attending universities and colleges across sub-Saharan Africa.
 This is due to population growth, economic development and increased participation rates in education.
 For educational institutions to meet this demand, the supply of quality professors and tutors is key.

 Education sub-Saharan Africa (ESSA) has been working alongside the Government of Ghana, the Association of African Universities (AAU), the Population Reference Bureau (PRB) and key partners such as Ghana’s National Council for Tertiary Education (NCTE) to pioneer a pilot study on the faculty supply and demand needs and challenges in Ghana.
-The study focused on the distribution of faculty by age, gender, rank and field/discipline.

 This study was supported by funding from the Mastercard Foundation.